 There are “No Parking” signs around Roger Neilson House.
 This is mandated by the Fire Department to ensure they can reach both Roger Neilson House and OCTC (Ottawa Children’s Treatment Centre).

 Roger Neilson House families are able to load and unload their vehicles at the OCTC curbside.
-On Mondays to Fridays from 8 am to 4 pm, families and visitors may park in the designated parking spots in front of the Farm Boy Play Park with the provision that each automobile displays a parking permit on its dash and respects the 2 hour time limit during week days.
+On Mondays to Fridays from 8 am to 4 pm, families and visitors may park in the designated parking spots in front of the Farm Boy Play Park with the provision that each automobile displays a parking permit on its dash.
 Parking permits may be obtained from the Roger Neilson House reception volunteer.
 Time and make of car will be documented.
 Those with disabled parking stickers will also be able to park in the disabled parking spots.

 Parking will be permitted along the OCTC curbside weekdays after 4 pm and on weekends as long as a Roger Neilson House or OCTC permit is displayed on the dash.
 Volunteers attending education sessions in the evening can use these spots.

 Fines will be enforced by the city for illegally parking in the disabled parking spots and in the fire route.
 Roger Neilson House cannot prevent, influence or pay for parking fines.

 Roger Neilson House is funded by the Ontario Ministry of Health and Long-Term Care (MOHLTC), Ministry of Children and Youth Services (MCYS), the Ottawa Senators Foundation and the CHEO Foundation.
 Community support has been (and continues to be) instrumental in the creation and sustainability of Roger Neilson House.